9 Facts About Quantum Computing That Will Melt Your Mind

 Conventional computers are ill-equipped to handle certain optimization calculations.
 Professor Daniel Lidar, scientific director at the USC Lockheed-Martin centre for Quantum Computing, says that “it would take many times the age of the universe to try to identify the folded states of a protein, and yet nature can do this in seconds, maybe minutes.
 It’s had billions of years to think about it.”

 In a way, quantum computing taps into nature’s ability to interact with the world.
-That’s might be a tough thought to comprehend, but it’s only the tip of the iceberg.
+That might be a tough thought to comprehend, but it’s only the tip of the iceberg.

 The rules for the microscopic particles that make up atoms are drastically different from the rules for macroscopic objects that we can see with the naked eye.